Stephen Corey Bryant: Final appeal

 Bryant's lawyers filed a final appeal to the South Carolina Supreme Court on November 6, 2025, and sought to stay his execution.
 They stated that Bryant's criminal conduct was a result of his mother's alcohol and drug use during her pregnancy and it caused him brain damage that affected his ability to be a law-abiding citizen.
 However, the prosecution argued for the execution to move forward as scheduled, stating that Bryant's murderous and sadistic actions were deliberate acts of evil, and he was "methodical, cunning, and took pleasure in deadly rampage."
 The appeal was denied four days later by the South Carolina Supreme Court.

-Bryant's final recourse was to appeal to the South Carolina Governor Henry McMaster for clemency.
+Bryant's final recourse was to appeal to South Carolina governor Henry McMaster for clemency.
 If approved, Bryan's death sentence would have been commuted to life imprisonment without parole.
-Minutes before the execution proceeded, McMaster refused the clemency petition submitted by Bryant.
+Minutes before the execution proceeded, which is standard timing for governors for announce whether they will grant a commutation of sentence, McMaster refused the clemency petition submitted by Bryant.
+No South Carolina governors have granted clemency or pardons since the death penalty resumed in the U.S. in 1976.
+Since South Carolina reinstated the death penalty in 1977, Bryant became the 50th person executed in the state.
+Outside of South Carolina, the firing squad has only been used on three other prisoners on death row, all of them in Utah, with the most recent being Ronnie Lee Gardner in 2010.